go-gost/docs/en/docs/reference/dialers/h3-masque.md

 Status: Alpha

-The H3-MASQUE dialer establishes HTTP/3 connections over QUIC and uses HTTP/3 datagrams for UDP data forwarding.
+The H3-MASQUE dialer establishes HTTP/3 connections over QUIC and supports both UDP data forwarding via HTTP/3 datagrams (RFC 9298 CONNECT-UDP) and TCP stream forwarding via HTTP/3 streams.

 The H3-MASQUE dialer supports multiplexing, reusing QUIC connections through a connection pool for improved performance.

 !!! note "Limitations"
-    The H3-MASQUE dialer must be used together with the [MASQUE connector](/reference/connectors/masque/) to build a UDP proxy service based on the MASQUE protocol (RFC 9298).
+    The H3-MASQUE dialer must be used together with the [MASQUE connector](/reference/connectors/masque/) to build a UDP/TCP proxy service based on the MASQUE protocol.

 === "CLI"
     ```